 Why is simplicity important?
 Because you don’t want your future visitors to incorrectly type in your name and be directed to a different site.
 A classic example is the popular social media site, Flickr.com, introduced in 2005.
 Four years later, the company had to acquire Flicker.com for a large sum of money in order to redirect the many visitors who misspelled their name.
 If you’re determined to have that oddly spelled name, make sure common misspellings are also available so you can register them and redirect visitors to the main domain.

 Your domain name will be your brand.
 Some names speak for themselves.
 When you hear the name, you know what the website is about.
-Take a look at Top 100 blogs by DailyTekk, and you’ll see that most popular websites have brandable names.
+Take a look at 50+ examples of blogs, and you’ll see that most popular websites have brandable names.

 Numbers and hyphens (especially hyphens) cause confusion.
 Stay away from them at all costs.
 Even something as clever as the number1website.com will cause confusion.
 Make the name speak for itself.